Version: SMASH-3.3

 Add_Radial_Velocity — double, optional, default = -1.0

-This can be used in order to give each particle in the sphere an additional velocity in radial direction of the size \(u_r = u_0 \, \frac{r}{R}\) with \(u_0\) being the parameter of this feature, \(r\) the radius of the particle and \(R\) the total radius of the sphere. \(u_0\) can only take values in \([0, 1]\) and specifying a negative value is equivalent in omitting this key (i.e. not attributing any additional radial velocity).
+This can be used in order to give each particle in the sphere an additional velocity in radial direction of the size \(u_r = u_0 \, \left(\frac{r}{R}\right)^n\) with \(u_0\) being the parameter of this feature, \(r\) the radial coordinate of the particle and \(R\) the total radius of the sphere. \(u_0\) can only take values in \([0, 1]\) and a negative value is equivalent to omitting this key (i.e. not attributing any additional radial velocity).
+The exponent \(n\) is set by Add_Radial_Velocity_Exponent.

 Baryon_Chemical_Potential — double, optional, default = 0.0